 Meanwhile, the majority (57%) of respondents say that they pay attention to overall star ratings when judging a local business by its reviews.
 The minimum number of stars a business rating can have for consumers to still use them appears to be between 3 and 4 (35% share each).
 However, the threshold is higher for about 1 in 8 (12% share) respondents, for whom a business must have 5 stars in order for them to use their products or services.

-Meanwhile, half of the survey’s respondents pay attention to the quality of the reviews for local businesses.
+Meanwhile, half of the survey’s respondents pay attention to the quantity of the reviews for local businesses.
 Overall, consumers read an average of 10 reviews before trusting a business, although this number is higher for 18-34-year-olds, who read 13 reviews on average before a business gains their trust.

 Another positive sign of business quality is who is posting the reviews.
 Separate research found that consumers feel that the best sign a brand understands its customers is if product reviews are from people like themselves.